substrait-io/bft/supplemental/arithmetic/multiply.md

 ### Not commutative

-Subtraction, the algebraic operation, is commutative.
-So it may be tempting to believe the subtract function is commutative as well.
+Multiplication, the algebraic operation, is commutative.
+So it may be tempting to believe the multiply function is commutative as well.
 However, this is not true because of overflow.
-For example, when working with int8 the result of subtract(subtract(-120, 10), -5) will yield a different result than subtract(subtract(120, -5), 10) because the first will overflow and the second will not.
+For example, when working with int8 the result of multiply(multiply(120, 10), -5) will yield a different result than multiply(multiply(120, -5), 10) because the first will overflow and the second will not.

 ## Properties